 All Covered Services must be received from Qualified Providers and Facilities.

-• Services are covered in full and must be received from Network Providers and Facilities.
-Oral contraceptives must be purchased at Network Pharmacies.
+Services are covered in full and must be received from In-Network Providers.

 Please note: Providence Health Plan is a Catholic-sponsored health plan, and, as a matter of conscience, Providence Health & Services facilities do not offer these Services.
-Services are available at other Network facilities.
+Services are available at other In-Network facilities.